shriyashchougule/Road-Segmentation-From-Satellite-Images/README.md

 For data augmentation I used crops from training data at fixed intervals and also applied vertical and horizontal flipping.
 The data augmentation from keras could have been handy, But I avoided with suspicion that it would distort the ground truth pixels, as I deemed the keras fill methods not suitable (I have not verified it)

 I created an HDF5 file from both the training (8GB) and validation data (700MB), as it would be convenient and faster to upload the hdf5 files than individual images.
 This will also speed up training time (memory reads are faster with hdf5 file).
 For taking advantage of HDF5 files, I have written custom Data generators.
+Training and Validation HDF5 file are [here] (https://drive.google.com/drive/folders/1TU6NG-83GYDfknMGkJj61EMJNbFQvynp?usp=sharing)

 ## GitRepository Files
 custom_batch_generator_hpf5.py : Has code for my custom Data generator